• Accreditation

 • Insight into concepts of community

-• Guidance to help people define community
+• Guidance to help people define their own vision of community

-• Examples of exploring community and inclusion
+• Real-life examples of exploring community and expanding inclusion

 • Suggestions to building social capital

-• Barriers to creating community
+• Barriers you may confront to creating community

-• Tips to overcoming those barriers
+• Tips to overcoming barriers

 Training Details